 Profile image

-Sarah specialises in public and administrative law, asylum and immigration, and international law.
+Sarah specialises in public law, asylum, immigration, and international law.

 Sarah is a member of the Equality and Human Rights Commission panel of Counsel.